 •[ID_workitem]: The GUID of a specific workitem as returned when invoking Activities from processes data.

-•[your_bizagi_project_url]: Corresponds to the URL where end users access the Bizagi Work portal.
+•[your_bizagi_project_url]: The URL where end users access the Bizagi Work portal.

-For instance for an on-premise Bizagi project, such URL would be:
+For an on-premises Bizagi project, the URL would be:

-To complete a workitem, the URL described above is invoked by means of an HTTP POST.
+To complete a workitem, invoke the URL described with an HTTP POST.

-Consider including the following JSON structure to send parameters in the body:
+Consider including the following JSON structure in the body to send parameters:

-•[xpath_name]: The exact xpath as expected by parameters of that workitem.
+•[xpath_name]: The exact Xpath as expected by parameters of the workitem.

-•[value_for_xpath]: The value you want to set to such xpath parameter.
+•[value_for_xpath]: The value you want to set to the Xpath parameter.

-Notice if you have more than 1 parameter, you would use:
+If you have more than one parameter, use:

-Similarly, if no parameters are expected (not explicitly required), then you would use:
+If no parameters are expected (not explicitly required), use:

 The following image illustrates data in the body you can send in an HTTP POST.